thaibirding.com by Nick Upton

 (Photos by Nick Upton)

-The "Ang Ka" boardwalk trail is wonderful and takes visitors through forest that is like a scene from Lord of the Rings; White-browed Shortwing, Pygmy Wren Babbler and Rufous-throated Partridge are ever present but not always easily seen; listen for their calls and you may find them.
+The "Ang Ka" boardwalk trail is wonderful and takes visitors through forest that is like a scene from Lord of the Rings; Himalayan Shortwing, Pygmy Cupwing and Rufous-throated Partridge are ever present but not always easily seen; listen for their calls and you may find them.
 Lots of other great resident birds often occur in this area including Snowy-browed Flycatcher, Ashy Woodpigeon, Davison's Leaf Warbler, Blyth's Leaf Warbler, Yellow-bellied Flowerpecker, Yellow-browed Tit and White-crowned Forktail so it is worth spending a whole morning on this short trail enjoying these colourful birds.

 In the "winter" months (and it can be really cold here for much of the morning in December and January) the summit region is a good place for migrant species and is a particularly good place to find and study leaf warblers as many of them can be seen in low trees, making it easier to observe these hard-to-identify birds.
 Ashy-throated, Davison's and Blyth's are resident but Buff-barred and Yellow-browed are also common as migrants.
 It can be very busy with people in these coldest periods, particularly at weekends, but the majority of the birds seem quite accustomed to the crowds, although some of the shyer birds will be harder to find.

-A number of other migratory species also regularly occur in this area with Dark-sided Thrush being a speciality, foraging on the forest floor, and in most years Eurasian Woodcock can be found too.
+A number of other migratory species also regularly occur in this area with Dark-sided Thrush being a speciality, foraging on the forest floor, and in some years Eurasian Woodcock can be found too.
 While they are never common, it is worth looking for migratory thrushes between the months of December and April with Eyebrowed Thrush being the most regular but Grey-sided is also recorded annually with Chestnut Thrush seen every other year or so.

-Near the coffee shop is a surprisingly good place to observe some of the commoner species close-up as the birds to feed on scraps of food left by touristsas well as flowering and fruiting trees in the garden; Chestnut-tailed Minla, Dark-backed Sibia and Silver-eared Laughingthrush are extremely tame here and Rufous-throated Partridge often comes out to feed on scraps both here and behind the ranger station.
+Near the coffee shop is a surprisingly good place to observe some of the commoner species close-up as the birds to feed on scraps of food left by touristsas well as flowering and fruiting trees in the garden; Chestnut-tailed Minla, Dark-backed Sibia and Silver-eared Laughingthrush are extremely tame here and Rufous-throated Partridge often comes out to feed on scraps both here and behind the ranger station; although the rangers don't seem to want birders hanging out in that area any more.

 Ashy Woodpigeon is often seen at the summit resting in trees behind the toilet block but when there is most disturbance they frequently desert the area although a Blue Whistlingthrush in the same spot is usually more tolerant of humans.